binxio/generate-temp-aws-credentials/README.md

 }
 ```

 Deploy the stack using the following commands.
 Select one of the profiles configured in `~/.aws/credentials`.
+Keep the profile name and your keybase username ready, because the apply command will ask you to enter these values.

 ```
 terraform init